Zxynine/AnyMacro/README.md

 * One Built-in Macro to demonstrate chaining.

 ### -In Beta:
-* Create icons for built-in commands
+* Icons for built-in commands
 * A built-in command to halt any currently running macro.
 * Custom Event which allows API scripts/add-ins to register macros.